duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	  collapsed:: true
 		- red, right
-- 3.Choose the description for the initial consonant of the word "generosity". voiced alveolo-palatal fricative
+- 3.Choose the description for the initial consonant of the word "generosity".
+  A. voiced alveolo-palatal fricative
-- voiced palatal glide
+  B. voiced palatal glide
-- voiced velar stop
+  C. voiced velar stop
+  D. voiced alveolo-palatal affricate
 	- voiced alveolo-palatal affricate
-- **Incorrect**
-- 0/1 Points
 - 4.Which word below contain the sound described as "voiced dental fricative"?
 - ethnic
 - athlete
-- either
+  C. either
-- anthem
+  D. anthem
-- **Correct**
-- 1/1 Points
 - 5.Choose the word which does NOT contain the sound described as "voiceless bilabial stop".
 - pepper
 - pinpoint